deepakajaylinux/kevellphara/docs/source/cleopatra.rst

                 apt-get install php

-command to install git and php5 in cent OS:
+command to install git and php5 in cent OS
 -------------------------------------------

 git.::